ibm-cloud-docs/dns-svcs/custom-resolver-use-cases.md

 To forward DNS queries on a specific DNS zone to {{site.data.keyword.dns_short}} servers, enter the forwarding IP addresses `161.26.0.7` and `161.26.0.8`.

-### Forwarding DNS queries to public resolver
+### Forwarding DNS queries to a public resolver
 {: #fwd-public-resolver}

 To forward DNS queries on a specific DNS zone to public resolvers on the internet, create a public gateway and attach it to the subnet used for the custom resolver location.
 Do this before entering the public resolver IP addresses as the forwarding IP.

 For more information about connecting to external networks, see [External connectivity](/docs/vpc?topic=vpc-about-networking-for-vpc#external-connectivity).
 {: note}